GjjvdBurg/SyncRNG/README.md

 Functionality is deliberately kept minimal to make maintaining this library easier.
-It is straightforward to build more advanced applications on the existing methods, as the following examples shows.
+It is straightforward to build more advanced applications on the existing methods, as the examples below show.

 ### R: User defined RNG